kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-in-place-update-hooks.md

 Note:
 - Extensions should return per-object patches to be applied on current objects to indicate which changes they can handle in-place.
-- Only fields in Machine/InfraMachine/BootstrapConfig spec have to be covered by patches
+- Only fields in MachineSet/InfraMachineTemplate/BootstrapConfigTemplate spec.template.spec have to be covered by patches
 - Patches must be in JSONPatch or JSONMergePatch format

 ### UpdateMachine